stjudecloud/workflows/README.md

 * `bin` - Scripts used by Cromwell configuration settings.
 Add this to `$PATH` prior to using configurations  in `conf` with Cromwell.
 * `conf` - Cromwell configuration files created for various environments that we use across our team.
 Feel free to use/fork/suggest improvements.
 * `docker` - Dockerfiles used in our workflows.
-All docker images are published to [Docker Hub](https://hub.docker.com/u/stjudecloud).
+All docker images are published to [Docker Hub](https://hub.docker.com/u/stjudecloud) as a part of our CI and are versioned.
-  * At the time of writing, there is only one Docker image heavily in use, which is our [bioinformatics base image](./docker/bioinformatics-base/Dockerfile).
 * `tools` - All tools we have wrapped as individual WDL tasks.
 * `workflows` - Directory containing all end-to-end bioinformatics workflows.